oVirt/ovirt-site/source/feature/detailedhostpmproxypreferences.html.md

 This document describes an extension to the current proxy selection algorithm that enables each Host to define its proxy chain as a priority list.

+Specifically, the local host may be chosen as a proxy for fencing operations This may be achieved by installing a full VDSM packages on the local machine of by using [http://wiki.ovirt.org/wiki/Features/Design/DetailedHostPMProxyPreferences#Local_VDSM Local VDSM](http://wiki.ovirt.org/wiki/Features/Design/DetailedHostPMProxyPreferences#Local_VDSM_Local_VDSM)

 ### Owner

 *   Feature owner: [ Eli Mesika](User:emesika)